Tokyu 9000 series: History

 The 9000 series fleet consists of 117 vehicles which were built by Tokyu Car Corporation.
 Construction commenced in 1986 and continued until 1991.
 The vehicles were initially formed into 14 eight-car sets and a five-car set, numbered 9001 to 9015.
 The train type first entered service on the Tokyu Toyoko Line in March 1986, and the sole five-car set (9007) was introduced on the Tokyu Oimachi Line in 1988.

 Refurbishment

 From fiscal 2004, the 9000 series fleet underwent a programme of interior refurbishment.
-The programme included the removal of intermediate partitions in favor of stanchion poles for seven-person seats, installation of onboard passenger information displays, and replacement of the original mixture of brown and orange seat moquette.
+The programme included the removal of intermediate partitions in favour of stanchion poles for seven-person seats, installation of onboard passenger information displays, and replacement of the original mixture of brown and orange seat moquette.
 The seat backs received patterned moquette, whereas the seats received plain red moquette.